jfields4733/Jordan/-5MuxOfMux/README.md

 Look at the truth table in the Verilog code and be able to describe the switches needed to access a row in it and predict the output.

+The truth table shows the hex value given in the code from top to bottom and in 64 bit form.
+Each switch combination aligns with a specific bit and control LED0.

+LED1 is controlled by switch[7:6] and demonstrates a simple for 4 port MUX with one of the data  ports always on.
+The select switch determines whether the carry switch controls LED1.
+The carry switch controls until turned off.

 #### Prompts

 *Does it look like the primitives can be accessed in Verilog?*